Venkateshd279/Kubernetes/README.md

    5. AmazonVPCFullAccess

-## configure the aws client to use your new IAM user
+## Configure the AWS client to use your new IAM user

     aws configure            Use your new access and secret key here